ahmadrezaM97/notes/notes/Fleeting Notes/GO/Go Error.md

 ### Error handling best practice

+Do not handle an error twice
+logging an error is handling an error.
+Hence, we should either log or return an error.

 in Go error are just values, they are created by code and consumed by code
 	1. Converted into diagnostic information for display to humans.
 	2. Used by the maintainer